 That's my motto for elopements (borrowed from the best cocktail bar in Manhattan).

 I'm commissioned by couples from all corners of the globe who want an incredible, luxurious New York City elopement experience.
-My elopements are photographed in classic wedding style, starting at your hotel during hair and makeup, and always with a curated variety of candid photojournalism and classic editorial portraits.

 A full elopement photography collection in New York City begins at 1845.

 They are photographed in classic wedding style, starting at your hotel during hair and makeup, and always with a curated variety of candids, portraits, and editorial shots.

 Smaller "portrait session elopements" are also available, only during the week, and only for couples eloping outside of City Hall.
 They're about an hour long.

 Due to the less-than-stellar conditions the horses are kept in, and the fact busy Manhattan streets and horses don’t mix, I (along with many other New Yorkers) believe they should be banned.
 Until they are, I decline taking photos of couples in or by these carriages; supporting this practice with my art is something I can’t do.

 You should jump in a pedicab instead.
 The guys who drive them are fun, and the seats are tiny and perfect for snuggling.

 Common Questions About Eloping in New York City

 How many hours of photography we need for our elopement?